burturt/notes/CTF Writeups/Deadface CTF 2022/RansomWAR 2 - Indicators of YOU_RE HOSED!.md

 - At this point, we have 2 options:
     1. Look inwards into the binary to find where in the code it makes the web request and get the url(s) and/or useragent that way
     2. Surround the binary and trick it into letting us decrypt its connections
-- Naturally, I went with 2 because I don't have much experience with 1 yet with something as complex as this
+- Naturally, I went with 2 because I don't have much experience with 1 yet with something as complex as this executable.

 ## Online malware analysis tools